 Head to the Last of The Summer Wine Exhibition to find out more about the show.
 The exhibition is located inside Compo's house, and includes props from the show and videos of many of the famous clips.
 Other treasured memoribilia includes the famous matchbox and the original coat and hat that Foggy wore.
 You can find the exhibition at 30a Huddersfield Rd at a postcode of HD9 2JS.

 There's also the option to take a tour of the countryside on a splendid old bus if you want to save your legs.
 Starting from outside the famous "Sids Cafe" in the centre of Holmfirth, the tour departs hourly and lasts for 45 minutes.
 It visits several of the locations from the series incorporating some of the most beautiful scenery found in the foothills of the Yorkshire Pennines.

 Just to the north west there's the town of Meltham where you can pick up the circular Meltham Walk and explores the moorland and hills surrounding the settlement.
 It visits a series of photogenic reservoirs including Wessenden Reservoir and Butterley Reservoir.
-In the town you can also visit Meltham Mills Reservoir and the lovely Folly Dolly Falls which are something of a local hidden gem.
+In the town you can also visit Meltham Mills Reservoir, Honley Woods and the lovely Folly Dolly Falls which are something of a local hidden gem.
 Just to the north there's Blackmoorfoot Reservoir which is a good place for spotting wildfowl.